shreekumar-saparia/apache-flink/README.md

    - taskmanager.heap.mb: 1024
    - taskmanager.numberOfTaskSlots: 2

 4) start flink cluster.
-You should have 1 task manager, 2 task slots. cd flink-1.5.0
+You should have 1 task manager, 2 task slots.<br>
+   cd flink-1.5.0<br>
    .bin/start-cluster.sh

 5) verify this by using http://localhost:8082/